What Do Tariffs Have to Do with Orange County Real Estate?

 This is where things could get brighter for buyers—but also a bit more complicated.

-After peaking at 7.04% in January 2025, mortgage rates have been slowly trending downward, with the 30-year fixed currently around 6.65%, according to Freddie Mac.
-The Federal Reserve has already enacted three rate cuts since late 2024 and is expected to cut rates at least two more times this year, which could push borrowing costs even lower.
+After peaking at 7.04% in January 2025, mortgage rates have adjusted slightly downward, with the 30-year fixed currently around 6.8%, according to Freddie Mac.
+The Federal Reserve has enacted three rate cuts since late 2024 but with new higher inflation levels, the outlook for another rate cut in 2025 does not look promising.

-Lower rates make a big difference.
+Mortgage rates are what make the biggest difference.
 For example:

-That’s $800+ in monthly savings, which could re-open the door to homeownership for many buyers currently on the sidelines.
+That’s $800+ in monthly savings!
+An eventual rate cut is what would loosen up affordability for many buyers currently on the sidelines.

 Final Thoughts: Keep an Eye on Rates, Not Just Headlines

-Tariffs may get the headlines, but in Orange County, mortgage rates and local supply-demand dynamics will always have a bigger influence on affordability and pricing.
+Tariffs may be making the headlines again, but in Orange County, mortgage rates and local supply-demand dynamics will always have a bigger influence on affordability and pricing.

 If you're thinking about buying, selling, or just staying informed, now is a great time to tune in.
-Rates are showing signs of softening, buyers are watching closely, and sellers may soon be seeing more action at open houses.
+Rates are softening, buyers are watching closely, and sellers may soon be seeing more action at open houses.

 Stay optimistic—but stay strategic.
 And as always, we’re here to help you navigate the shifts with clarity and confidence.